celinetandiono/celinetandiono/README.md

 - 😄 Pronouns: she/her
 - 👩🏻‍💻 languages: Java | Python | C++
-- **Hackathon Team at UniCS Manchester** 🖥 - computer science student society at the university of Manchester.
+- **Hackathon Team at UniCS Manchester** 🖥 - computer science student society at the University of Manchester.
 Held hackathons for university students all over the UK.
 - **Secretary at the Indonesian's Student Association in Greater Manchester** 🇮🇩🇬🇧 - documented internal affairs and handled legal documentation and proposal approvals.